czbiohub/covidtracker_notes/submission_rejection/frameshift_snapshots/README.md

 - `correct_assembly_real_frameshift` contains positions that were assembled correctly and contain real frameshifts.
 They needed no fix or edits.

+- `erroneous_assembly_not_frameshift_after_fix` contains positions that had assembly error that needed fix.
+After fixing assembly errors, there were no more frameshifts.

-- `erroneous_assembly` contains positions that had assembly error. they may or may not contain real framesshifts.
-They all needed fix.
+- `erroneous_assembly_real_frameshift_after_fix` contains positions that had assembly error that needed fix.
+After fixing assembly errors, there were still frameshifts.

 - `random_1bp_insertion` contains positions that had 1bp insertion that were denoted as `N` in the consensus genome.
 We did not edit them for re-submission.

+- Filenames contain genomic positions followed by the ID for GISAID or GenBank.

+- The genomic position of interest is at 20bp from the left edge of the snapshots.

+- Not all reads were captured in the snapshots.